jsummers/deark/readme.md

 Thanks to Rich Geldreich for the miniz library.

-Thanks to Mike Frysinger, and the authors of compress/ncompress, for liblzw.

 Thanks to Rahul Dhesi and Martin Schoenert for much of the code used by the ZOO format decoder.